single-spa/single-spa.js.org/website/versioned_docs/version-5.x/recommended-setup.md

 Note that Module Federation is a new feature (at the time of this writing) and requires that you use webpack@>=5 (currently in beta).
 It is still an evolving technology.

-single-spa is a way of structuring your routes for microfrontends, and Module Federation is a performance technique for microfrontends.
+single-spa is a way of structuring your routes for microfrontends.
+Module Federation is a performance technique for microfrontends.
 They complement each other well and can be used together.
 Here is a [YouTube video](https://www.youtube.com/watch?v=wxnwPLLIJCY) by a community member that talks about using single-spa and module federation together.

 With module federation, you must choose how you wish to load the microfrontends themselves.
 The single-spa core team recommends using SystemJS + import maps as a module loader for the microfrontends.
 Alternatively, you may use global variables and `<script>` elements.
 An example of using SystemJS to load microfrontends with module federation can be found at https://github.com/ScriptedAlchemy/mfe-webpack-demo/pull/2.

-The single-spa core team recommends choosing either import maps or module federation for your shared, third-party dependencies, instead of both.
-We have a preference towards import maps -- see the [shared dependencies section](#shared-dependencies) for a comparison.
+The single-spa core team recommends choosing either import maps or module federation for your shared, third-party dependencies.
+We do not recommend sharing some third-party dependencies via import map and others via module federation.
+When choosing between the two approaches, we have a preference towards import maps, but no objection to module federation.
+See the [shared dependencies section](#shared-dependencies) for a comparison.

 ## SystemJS